SoftMatterFCFM/ActiveParticleTracker/README.md

 # *Active Particle Tracking*
-Particle_tracking is a set of Python codes with modules for tracking synthetic active particles in 2D.
+ActiveParticleTracker is a set of Python codes with modules for tracking synthetic active particles in 2D.
 ## Initial Frame Module
 This module helps us to find the frame in which the tracking is going to start, obtain a frame with low luminosity according to a darkness percentage, then use the frame superposition to detect the motion of the particle, and finally, when it detects motion, we use one of the superpositioned frames* to be our initial frame.